signal-noise/use-api/README.md

 - `data`: The data returned from the API.
 - `loading`: A boolean signifying if the data is currently being loaded.
+- `changed`: A boolean signifying if the data changed during the last load.
 - `error`: A string representation of an error if it occurred during loading.
 - `refresh`: A function to call to re-request the data.